objectionary/lints/src/main/resources/org/eolang/motives/names/compound-name.md

-# Attribute name should not be compound
+# Attribute name shouldn't be compound

-In the code, all objects that are not formations should have a single word in their name.
+In the code, all objects that aren't formations should have a single word in their name.
 This is because if the name is compound, it means the context in the program is too large,